openvinotoolkit/model_server/demos/benchmark/python/README.md

 the entire parallel workload.
 If the docker container is run in the deamon mode the final logs can be shown using the `docker logs` command.
 Results can also be exported to a Mongo database.
 In order to do this the appropriate identification metadata has to be specified in the command line.

+Since 2.7 update, following Benchmark Client measurement options were introduced: language model `MUSE` (Universal Sentence Encoder) and implementation of `MediaPipe` graphs as OVMS servable.
+For each of them there is a need to specify input data method.
+Data method `-d muse` creates sample text dat.
+Benchmarking of OVMS intergated with MediaPipe is possible for KServe API via gRPC protocol.
+In this case there is also a necessity to feed client with pre-prepared `numpy` file consisting of numpy array.
+This usecase id further described in this document.

 ## OVMS Deployment